nehiljain/jaffle_shop_duckdb_dev_sales/README.md

-# Testing dbt project: `craft_beers`
+# Testing dbt project: `craft-beers`

-`craft_beers` is a fictional brewery shop.
+`craft-beers` is a fictional brewery shop.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.

 <details>
 <summary>